 As an honors student, you will join a select group of talented, highly motivated students.
 Part of your experience will include academic opportunities and advising specifically tailored to honors students.

 - Priority course registration.
 You can choose the best classes and professors before everyone else.

-- Take special courses, special sections of the Freshman Seminar, and even a special major – History and Literature – open only to honors students to fulfill major or general education requirements.
+- Take special courses and special sections of the Freshman Seminar open only to honors students to fulfill major or general education requirements.